-5.1 All children who are unsuccessful with their application will be placed on a waiting list and if places become available pupils will be admitted using the above-mentioned criteria.
-This is not a case of first on the waiting list being offered the first available place.
-The waiting list for the normal year of entry will be maintained until 31st December.
+5.1 All children who are unsuccessful with their applications will be placed on a waiting list.
+Applications will be ranked according to the oversubscription criteria in 2.13 above and a child's place in the list can change as other children join or leave it.
+The waiting list will be maintained until 31st December 2024.